NOAA-EMC/UPP/docs/Installation.rst

 where, ``release-tag-name`` is the release tag you wish to clone (e.g. for stand-alone UPP version 9, use the release tag :bolditalic:`upp_v9.0.0`).

 Move into the top level UPP directory and create and move into the build directory.
-Build the UPP code.
+Then build the UPP code using the cmake utility.
 The path ``INSTALL_PREFIX`` should point to the location of the pre-installed NCEP libraries.

 .. code-block:: console